Shantti-Y/EHS/README.md

 Electromagnetic Hyper Sensitivity

-# Lantern
+# Description

 Yes, I've shut off all the breakers.

-Yes I have checked.
+Yes, I have checked.
 Several times.

 The power meter is still turning.

 All I can think is there is something in the house that isn't wired through the breaker box and it's drawing the power.

-Well, I want you to send someone over to find it and disconnected it.
+Well, I want you to send someone over to find it and disconnect it.

 All right.

 Wednesday?
-I can' wait that long.
+I can't wait that long.

 Are you sure there's nothing sooner?